Sckaff/Wordle-ish/README.md

 ## Notes

 I don't like repeating variable declarations everytime I make a new function.
 However, I couldn't put variables on MainActivity() besides the "wordToGuess" variable.
-So I had to repeaat a few variables.
+So I had to repeat a few variables.
+I would like to know more about why it didn't work to declare my variables outside my functions.

 Additionally, I had to record on my phone as my virtual emulator does not work properly.
+It was a bit of a hassle to make it into a GIF, but I was finally able to get it going.

 Finally, I wasn't able to win on the GIF walkthrough, but there is a little toast celebration if you win.
+It's a very hard wordle version in my opnion.

 ## License